-Budget Your Trip is designed to help you plan a better vacation.
+Budget Your Trip is designed to help you plan a better vacation by gathering travel costs for various destinations around the world.
 Whether you're traveling on a shoestring budget, or looking to splurge on a luxury resort, our website will help you understand how to get the most for your money.

-We offer a handful of resources that you can use to estimate, plan, and track your budget.
-Most of our resources are free of charge, but if you're looking for more detailed information, you can purchase our series of Travel Cost Guides for a minimal charge.
-If you're in the beginning stages of planning your trip, you can visit our Destination Cost Search page and see what others have spent on budget, mid-range, and luxury vacations.
-Alternatively, you can select a country from the list to the right and find out what the typical mid-range travel costs are for that area.
-The costs are broken down by category and include everything from accommodation costs to food, entertainment and transportation budgets.
-These pages also give you an overview of what to expect in your chosen country, how to best get around, and what you can expect from the local cuisine.
-This information is designed to be used as a starting point for you as you begin deciding where to go, what to expect, and how much you need to save.
+We offer travel planning resources that you can use to estimate, plan, and track your travel budget.
+Our information and resources are free of charge for travelers.
+If you're in the beginning stages of planning your trip, you can visit our Destination Cost Search page, find your favorite place, and see what others have spent on low-end, mid-range, and luxury vacations.
+Alternatively, you can select a country from the list of countries to find out what the typical mid-range travel costs are for that area.
+The costs are broken down by category and include everything from accommodation, to food, entertainment and transportation budgets.
+These destination budget pages also give you an overview of what to expect in your chosen country, things to see and do, how to best get around, and what you can expect from the local cuisine.
+This information is designed to be used as a starting point for you as you begin deciding where to go and how much you need to save.

 All of our information comes from travelers just like you.
-Budgets are provided by those who have already been there, so you can get a realistic perspective on what you might spend.
+All of the average daily travel costs are calculated from travel budgets that have been provided by real people who have already visited these locations.
+This way, you can get a realistic perspective on what you might spend.
 Our numbers are constantly updated to ensure that you get the most up-to-date information.
-If you register on our website, free of charge, you can use our travel planning tools to help you plan your budget before your trip even begins.
+If you register on our website (free) you can use our travel planning tools to help you plan your own budget before your trip even begins.
 You can break down your estimated expenses by category and see graphs and charts of where your money will likely go.
 Learn which cities and countries will have the greatest impact on your trip expenses, and rework your route to ensure that you get the most bang for your buck.

 Then, once your trip begins, you can track your budget to make sure you don't overspend.
 Whether you're going on a one week holiday, or a one year odyssey, it helps to know that you're not spending more than you have saved.
 By tracking your budget on this website, you'll also be helping other travelers.
 If you notice your destination of choice is missing from our list, track your trip costs on our website and help future travelers.
 Your expenses will be added to our estimates, and as our data grows, so does our comprehensiveness and accuracy.